ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 As you can find above we import new ***var Schema = mongoose.Schema***.
 And later we improve our articleSchema with:

-1) articleContentJSON: Object - this is required, because state of the draft-js will be kept in a JSON's object
+1) 'articleContentJSON: Object' - this is required, because state of the draft-js will be kept in a JSON's object.
+This will be useful if a user will create an article, save it to the database and later would like to edit the article, then we are using this articleContentJSON in order to restore the content state of the draft-js' editor.

 2) second thing is providing options with ***{ minimize: false }***.
-This is required, because from default the Mongoose get rid off of all empty objects like { emptyObject: {}, nonEmptyObject: { test: true } } then if this minimize=false isn't set up then we would get incomplete objectes in our database, as there are some draft-js objects which are required but by default are empty (spcifically the ***entityMap*** property of a draft-js object).
+This is required, because from default the Mongoose get rid off of all empty objects like { emptyObject: {}, nonEmptyObject: { test: true } } then if this minimize=false isn't set up then we would get incomplete objects in our database (this is very important step to have this flag here).
+There are some draft-js objects which are required, but by default are empty (spcifically the ***entityMap*** property of a draft-js object).

 #### The server/routes.js improvements